dkaukov/slate/source/index.md

 404 | DB is unavailable, try again later.

+## Echo backs

+Echo-backs are designed to prevent "ghost" bookings in a partner's reservation system if there is a failure in the OT booking process after the Make has been sent to a partner.
+The idea is to issue the [Reservation Update](#sending-updates-to-opentable) API call after a reservation is saved to the Partner's database and processing of the "Make" call is finished (response is sent to OpenTable).
+This will allow OpenTable to check the existence of the booking confirmation number against it's internal database and in the case where a booking does not exist, OpenTable will issue a cancel request.

 # Integration Testing
 These APIs act as the entry point from the consumer's side when making a reservation.